 Recognize God’s provision and what to do with it.

-- God loves you
+- God loves you.

-- He knows what is going on in your life
+- He knows what is going on in your life.

-- He can do something about it, and
+- He can do something about it.

-- You can trust His goodness in whatever He chooses to do
+- You can trust His goodness in whatever He chooses to do!

 Whatever provision you do receive from God, regard it humbly, receive it gratefully, give it generously, and praise Him openly.

-You can study the lives of the two widows mentioned in this post through our Everyday Women, Ever-Faithful God Bible Study or the shorter version called The Walk from Fear to Faith.
+All of the above information is covered in the Everyday Women, Ever-Faithful God Bible Study or the shorterThe Walk from Fear to Faith Bible Study.

 Related Resources: